giannou/tutorials/README.md

-# MAgPIE Training
+# MAgPIE Basic Tutorials

-Collection of training material for MAgPIE 4.0
+This is a collection of training material for the MAgPIE 4.0 modeling framework.

+Use the **.md** files to view it on GitHub, use the **.Rmd** files to run the examples from within your own R environment (package rmarkdown required).